-Standard Business Hours 8.00am – 8.00pm (Sydney time), seven days a week (even on public holidays in New South Wales).
+Standard Business Hours 8.00am – 8.00pm (Sydney time), five days a week (even on national public holidays in Australia except on Christmas day).

 Terms and Conditions (or T&Cs) means these terms and conditions applicable to Xinja Accounts as amended from time to time.

 Unauthorised Transaction means a transaction which appears to Xinja as being authorised by you but which you did not in fact authorise.